Our Motorsports: Car No. 02 history

 In 2020, Brett Moffitt would run 4 races for the team with Andy Seuss and others running a few races.
 This would later change as Andy Seuss parted ways with Our, as Moffitt did so well in the 02 that he nearly ran the full season, with only missing a few races, which were run by Patrick Emerling, Jairo Avila Jr., and Andy Lally.

 In 2021, Moffitt would run the full season again except for 2 races due to health issues, with Ty Dillon driving.

-In 2022, Moffitt would return full-time, but after the Pennzoil 150 those plans changed and it was announced the he and the team had agreed to part ways.
+In 2022, Moffitt would return full-time, but after the Pennzoil 150 those plans changed and it was announced that he and the team had agreed to part ways.
 Blaine Perkins was chosen as Moffitt's replacement.